liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/04-using-your-screenlets/03-using-guestbook-list-screenlet.markdown

     public class GuestbooksActivity extends AppCompatActivity implements
         BaseListListener<GuestbookModel> {...

+This requires you to import `com.liferay.mobile.screens.base.list.BaseListListener`.

 To implement `BaseListListener`, you must implement the following methods:

-- `onListPageFailed(BaseListScreenlet source, int startRow, int endRow, Exception e)`:
-  Called when the server call to retrieve a page of items fails.
+- `onListPageFailed(int startRow, Exception e)`: Called when the server call to retrieve a page of items fails.
 This method's arguments include the `Exception` generated when the server call failed.
-  You'll implement this method to show the user a [toast](https://developer.android.com/guide/topics/ui/notifiers/toasts.html) with an error message.
+You'll implement this method to show the user a [toast](https://developer.android.com/guide/topics/ui/notifiers/toasts.html) message containing an error.

-- `onListPageReceived(BaseListScreenlet source, int startRow, int endRow, List<E> entries, int rowCount)`:
+- `onListPageReceived(int startRow, int endRow, List<E> entries, int rowCount)`:
   Called when the server call to retrieve a page of items succeeds.
-Note that this method's arguments include the list of objects retrieved from the server (`entries`), and the page's start row (`startRow`) and end row (`endRow`).
+Note that this method's arguments include the list of objects retrieved from the server (`entries`), and the page's start row (`startRow`), and end row (`endRow`).
   Recall that by default, you want the activity to display the first guestbook's entries.
 You'll use this method to do so because it receives the guestbooks from the server.
 Note that because `startRow` and `endRow` change for each